 Even if you’re not selling on Amazon, it’s a good idea to use a white background for product photos to keep the focus on the product and make the image look more professional.

 Depending on the types of product photography you’re doing, you may want to consider using a seamless background.
 Basically, this is a piece of fabric that can be hung up and used as a background to achieve a clean, consistent look for your product photos.
-This is especially helpful if you plan on taking multiple pictures of the same product from different angles.
+This is especially helpful if you plan on taking multiple pictures of the same product from different angles, and makes product photo retouching a lot easier.

 3. Lighting is key